IF YOU'RE PREGNANT, SO IS YOUR SKIN. THE RIGHT SKIN CARE DURING AND AFTER PREGNANCY.

 4.3 Monohydric alcohols

 These alcohols dry out the skin and at the same time damage the skin barrier.
 This leads to irritation.
 These alcohols should therefore generally be avoided in high concentrations.
-You can find them under the names alcohol, alcohol denat, ethanol, ethyl alcohol, methanol, propyl alcohol, propanol, isopropyl alcohol, isopropanol and benzyl alcohol, for example.
+They can be found, for example, under the names alcohol, alcohol denat, ethanol, ethyl alcohol, methanol, propyl alcohol, propanol, isopropyl alcohol, isopropanol and benzyl alcohol.

 5. CONCLUSION: YOUR SKIN CARE DURING AND AFTER PREGNANCY